 Companions - Companions primarily journey with the inquirers or candidates in the RCIA journey.
 They may also serve to some extent as a personal mentor and a representative of the faith community.
 Companions may or may not be members of the local parish community, but should be members of the Catholic Church, and are active in practicing their Catholic faith.

-We start in June, and the journey concludes with baptism being celebrated the following year at the Easter vigil.
-The year long journey is anchored by weekly sessions held on Tuesdays, from 8.00pm - 10pm, at the St. Francis Xavier room (Level 2, Parish Centre).
+We start in July, and the journey concludes with baptism being celebrated the following year at the Easter vigil.
+The year-long journey is anchored by weekly sessions held on Tuesdays, from 8pm - 10pm, at JPII Hall (Parsonage, Level 1).

 A rundown of what the journey looks like from start to end - A typical session starts off with a prayer followed by a short time of praise and worship.
 The designated speaker (either a Priest or a guest speaker) will then delve more into the topic of the week.
 Depending on the flow of conversations and time limitations, there may be sharing in break-out groups where inquirers, candidates, companions and facilitators get to participate.